the-palindrome/vuepyter/vuepyter/README.md

 `v-model` accepts either a notebook document or a serialized notebook document.
 Vuepyter normalizes the data internally, so you can start with a minimal notebook and let the component fill in the rest.

+Vuepyter emits serialized notebook documents from `update:modelValue`.
+If you want your bound state shape to stay stable in TypeScript, initialize the notebook as a serialized document from the start.

 ## Register as a plugin

 Vuepyter also exposes a default plugin export that registers the component globally.
 This is useful when you want to install it once on the app instance: